apmckinlay/natureapp/birds/glaugull.md

 **Western Gull** have a darker back and wing tips and can be found from southern British Columbia to Baja.
 They hybridize with Glaucous-winged Gull in the northern end of their range so there are many intermediates.

-**Did you know?** Glaucous-winged Gull eat a variety of food, including live pigeons and rabbits.
+**Did you know?** Glaucous-winged Gull eat a variety of food, including live Pigeons and Rabbits.

 <!-- generated, do not edit -->
 **See Also:**